 The directory must have permissions -rwxrwx--- (0770), but you can also use more permissive settings.

-- If delphix os user and instance users (responsible for the Delphix Engine operations such as linking and provisioning) are not sharing any common group, then toolkit directory must have -rwxrwxrwx (0777) permissions.
+- If delphix os user and instance users (responsible for the Delphix Engine operations such as linking and provisioning) are not sharing any common group, then Plugin directory must have -rwxrwxrwx (0777) permissions.

-The delphix_os user must have read and execute permissions on each directory in the path leading to the toolkit directory.
-For example, when the toolkit is stored in
+The delphix_os user must have read and execute permissions on each directory in the path leading to the Plugin directory.
+For example, when the Plugin is stored in

 /var/opt/delphix/toolkit, the permissions on